-Table scripts help you to define actions that are run before or after saving, loading, or discarding an object.
+Table scripts help you to define actions that are executed before or after saving, loading, or discarding an object.
 In this way, substantial changes or value checks that cannot be easily done with formatting rules or templates, can be made to an object by running a table script before it is saved.
-After the object is saved, changes to other objects can be made or task and processes can be generated with table scripts, for example.
-The side effect and tasks defined in the Customizer are applied following the table scripts.
+After the object is saved, changes to other objects can be made or task